 Magnetic stripes occasionally wear down, especially if you’re a heavy card user.
 Strong magnets can also damage them.
-If your stripe stops working, merchants may need to punch in your card number by hand, which they may be reluctant to do for several reasons (it’s less-secure, so they may take more risk or need to pay more), but you can order replacement cards with a new stripe.
+If your stripe stops working, merchants may need to punch in your card number by hand, which they may be reluctant to do for security reasons, but you can order replacement cards with a new stripe.

 2. Hologram: Some cards display a hologram, or a mirror-like area showing a three-dimensional image that seems to move as you change your viewing angle.
-Holograms are security features which help merchants identify valid cards (holograms are hard to fake).
+Holograms are security features that help merchants identify valid cards.
+Holograms are difficult to fake, and technology is constantly improving.
 Sometimes holograms appear on the front of your card.

 3. Bank contact information: If you need to get in touch with your bank, use the contact information on the back of your card.
-This is not only convenient—it’s also an excellent way to prevent fraud.
-When you use the contact information on your card, you know that you’re really talking with somebody from your bank.
+This is convenient and an excellent way to prevent fraud.
+When you use the contact information on your card, you know you’re really talking with somebody from your card issuer.
 This is especially important if you receive a call or email that might be from your bank, but might also be from a con artist.
-Instead of returning the call or email using the contact information they provide, call the number on the back of your card so there’s no doubt that you’re calling a legitimate number.
+Instead of returning the call or email using the contact information they provide, call the number on the back of your card so there’s no doubt you’re calling a legitimate number.

 It’s a good idea to keep your card issuer’s contact information stored separately from your card.
 If you lose your card, contact your bank as soon as possible.
 Write the number down in a safe place, or store it in your phone’s contact list.

 4. Signature panel: Your card must be signed before you can use it, so sign your name in this area.
 It’s not easy to fit a signature in that small box, but do your best.
-Signatures are a requirement for card issuers, and merchants should also verify that you’ve signed the card.
-Some people write “SEE ID” in this area hoping that merchants will demand identification from anybody who tries to use the card.
-Technically, that’s usually against your card issuer’s rules, and merchants don’t always notice or honor that request.
+Signatures are a requirement for card issuers, and merchants should also verify that you’ve signed the card as part of the credit card authentication process.

 5. Security codes: Cards are printed with an additional code to help ensure that anybody using the card number has a legitimate, original card.
 For payments online or by phone, merchants typically require more than just the card number and expiration date from the front of your card.
 The security code on the back creates an additional hurdle for hackers who may have stolen your card number from merchant systems or with the help of a skimmer.